-\ A physical system is a region of space-time containing mass-energy, the location of which can be followed over time and which interacts incoherently with its environment.
+^{} A physical system is a region of space-time containing mass-energy, the location of which can be followed over time and which interacts incoherently with its environment.
 The speed of a physical system is thus an energy speed.
 The definition of physical system excludes images, geometrical points or incomplete, entangled situations.

 Special relativity also limits the size of systems - whether composite or elementary.
 Indeed, the limit speed implies that acceleration a and size l cannot be increased independently without bounds, because the two ends of a system must not interpenetrate.
-The most important case concerns massive systems, for which we have
+The most important case concerns massive systems, for which we have for the length and acceleration indeterminacies.
+You may wish to take a minute to deduce

-$$l \leqslant \frac{c^2}{a} \ . \tag{3}$$
+$$l \le \frac{c^2}{a} \,. \tag{3}$$